Ozoniuss/Ozoniuss/README.md

-### Hi there! 🦘
+### Hi there 🦘 (those who know me understand the emoji)

-My name is Alex and welcome to my GitHub!
-(It's a bit of a mess now 😅 but I'm cleaning it up in my free time) I'm currently a Master Student, passionate about programming and this is the place where I keep most of my interesting stuff.
-Feel free to browse 🖱️
+Welcome to my GitHub.
+There are interesting stuff here, feel free to explore.

 <!--
 **Ozoniuss/Ozoniuss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.